actionhero/www.actionherojs.com/tutorials/middleware.md

 };
 ```

-If your middleware wants to pass information about the connection to the action, place that data withinin the `session` object.
+If your middleware wants to pass information about the connection to the action, place that data within the `session` object.
 For example, you might have a middleware that sets `session.user` for use in your actions:

 ```ts
 import { action } from "actionhero";